adam-zielonka/shippingboard-lite/docs/x-advices.md

-# Rules
+# Advices

 :::caution

 This is only my subjective opinion that came from my experience.
-They probably change in a future, but there is no commitment from my side to update this rules if I learn that they are wrong.
-Be careful using them, because this rules can be bad in your projects.
+They probably change in a future, but there is no commitment from my side to update this advices if I learn that they are wrong.
+Be careful using them, because this advices can be bad in your projects.

 :::